rism-digital/muscatplus_ui/README.md

     $ yarn install

-will install all of the necessary packages, then:
+will install all the necessary packages, then:

     $ yarn run develop:build